questdb/kafka-questdb-connector/kafka-questdb-connector-samples/stocks/readme.md

       where symbol = 'IBM'
     SAMPLE by 1m align to calendar;
     ```
-    It returns the average, minimum and maximum stock price for IBM for each minute.
+    It returns the average, minimum and maximum stock price for IBM in each minute.
 You can change the `1m` to `1s` to get data aggregated by second.
 The `SAMPLE by` shows a bit of QuestDB syntax sugar to make time-related queries more readable.
 12. Don't forget to stop the containers when you're done.
 The project generates a lot of data and you could run out of disk space.

 ## Project Internals